-If you don’t want to do manual backups, then get support from a WordPress professional, or use backup plugins.
+If you don’t want to back up your site manually, then use a professional service, or use a backup plugin.

-- Learn about a WordPress backup plugin that we recommend using to completely automate your file and data backups here: Back Up, Copy And Protect Your WP Website With Backup Creator Plugin For WordPress
+- You can learn more about a WordPress backup plugin that can fully automate your backup process here: Backup, Clone & Protect Your WordPress Sites With Backup Creator Plugin For WordPress

 - For professional WordPress help and technical support, see our WordPress Services Directory

 How To Fix A Corrupted .htaccess File